annabeatrizzz/full-stack-open-solutions/README.md

 |-- _5_Testing-React-Apps: Shows how to test React applications using React Testing Library and Cypress.

     - Frontend changes to login and log out, using browsers local storage
+    - Using Toggle component to only show when necessary

 |-- _6_State-Management-with-Redux: Introduces Redux for managing complex application state and handling asynchronous actions.